IBM-Watson/design-guide/CONTRIBUTING.md

   * `language/` - update to or new piece of long-form text or assets to go along with it
   * `library/` - update to or new code for the site
   * `release/` - for releases
+  * `feature/` - update to or new general feature not covered by other prefixes

 ## Creating a New Version